 How is root canal treatment in St Marys Performed?

 The first step of a root canal is to take a series of x-rays.
 This determines the extent of the infection

 Next, our dentist will use a local anesthetic to numb the area around the tooth.
 Since in many cases the nerve is already dead, this may not be entirely necessary.
 However, we will still anesthetise the area to make you feel more comfortable.
-Alternatively, we can provide a form of dental sedation if a Castle Hill patient requests it.
+Alternatively, we can provide a form of dental sedation if a St. Marys patient requests it.
 Finally, the area needs to be kept dry and free from saliva so a rubber dam is placed around the tooth.